brunoreis/one-stack/README.md

 1. Setup pgAdmin
 1. Initialize database

+After the setup, the app will be accessible through the following ports:
+* app: localhost:3000
+* graphql playground: localhost:4000/graphql
+* pgAdmin: localhost:5050

 ### Environment setup

 Before we can run our app, we need to configure the environment variables.
 Create a new ".env" file in the server root directory (/server) and copy the contents form .env.default.
 Then, repeat this process in the /client directory.
 Notice you need to restart the containers manually every time you change environment variables, since changes in .env are not automatically recognized.